HPCE/hpce-2018-cw1/readme.md

 platform.
 In GUIs like Visual Studio and Eclipse there is usually a "Release" build (as opposed to the default "Debug" build).
 In build tools like cmake there is a similar option for targetting release.
-For low-level tools like make, it is up to you to enable it.
+For low-level tools like `make`, it is up to you to enable it.

 **Task**: Look through the makefile for a line which looks like: